 25. Missouri

-College game day is the perfect excuse to fire up the grill because football in Missouri means barbecue, and nothing says Kansas City BBQ like tender and juicy burnt ends.
+College game day in Missouri is the perfect excuse to fire up the grill because football in Missouri means barbecue.
+Nothing says Kansas City BBQ like tender, smoky burnt ends.

-Other fan favorites include Kansas City tomahawk pork chops, St. Louis-style ribs, and toasted ravioli.
-Despite the name, the tasty snack is deep-fried until crispy and golden brown– perfect for dipping into homemade marinara sauce.
+Other fan favorites include Kansas City tomahawk pork chops, St. Louis-style ribs, and crispy toasted ravioli.
+Despite the name, these golden pockets are deep-fried to perfection and ideal for dipping in homemade marinara sauce.

-If you are inspired by these tailgating food ideas, check out more appetizer recipes!
+If you are inspired by these tailgating food ideas, check these appetizer recipes!

 26. Montana